egegungordu/ozuwiki/README.md

 - [bootstrap](https://getbootstrap.com/) - CSS framework for making responsive web apps
 - [json-server](https://www.npmjs.com/package/json-server) - Local mock database
 - [npm-run-all](https://www.npmjs.com/package/npm-run-all) - Run multiple commands in parallel for npm scripts
+  > `npm start` uses this to run the app and the database in parallel
 - [react-bootstrap](https://react-bootstrap.github.io/) - React components for Bootstrap
 - [react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start) - React router for handling routes
 - [react-icons](https://react-icons.netlify.com/) - React icon components
 - [react-use](https://www.npmjs.com/package/react-use) - Many useful hooks for React
-  > Hooks used in this project:
+  > react-use hooks used in this project:
-  > - useWindowSize:
+  > - useWindowSize: used for automatically closing the offcanvas and int the custom breakpoint hook
-  > - useLocalStorage:
+  > - useLocalStorage: used for accesing local storage with a hook
-  > - useWindowScroll:
+  > - useWindowScroll: used in the article sidebar for scroll behavior changes with the scroll height
-  > - useMeasure:
+  > - useMeasure: used to detect if the sidebar and the panel is open in the navbar
 - [uuid](https://www.npmjs.com/package/uuid) - Generate unique IDs for submitted contributions
 - [react-markdown](https://www.npmjs.com/package/react-markdown) - Markdown renderer component
 - [remark-gfm](https://www.npmjs.com/package/remark-gfm) - Plugin for markdown renderer to parse Custom GFM syntax, (such as autolinks)